localstack/docs/content/en/tutorials/lambda-ecr-container-images/index.md

 ## Publishing the image to ECR

 Now that the initial setup is complete let's explore how to leverage LocalStack's AWS emulation by pushing our image to ECR and deploying the Lambda container image.
 Start LocalStack by executing the following command.
-Make sure to replace `<your-api-key>` with your actual API key:
+Make sure to replace `<your-auth-token>` with your actual auth token:

 {{< command >}}
-$ LOCALSTACK_API_KEY=<your-api-key> DEBUG=1 localstack start -d
+$ LOCALSTACK_AUTH_TOKEN=<your-auth-token> DEBUG=1 localstack start -d
 {{< / command >}}

 Once the LocalStack container is running, we can create a new ECR repository to store our container image.
 Use the `awslocal` CLI to achieve this.
 Run the following command to create the repository, replacing `localstack-lambda-container-image` with the desired name for your repository: